Wisconsin defense faces major challenge in bid to stay elite

 - Jim LeonhardLiveTodayTomorrowvs--|

-MADISON, Wis.
-(AP) Wisconsin has boasted one of the nation's stingiest defenses virtually every season since Jim Leonhard took over as coordinator in 2017.
+MADISON, Wis. — Wisconsin has boasted one of the nation’s stingiest defenses virtually every season since Jim Leonhard took over as coordinator in 2017.

 Leonhard faces perhaps his biggest test in maintaining that standard this year.